roynirmal/searchx-back-highlighting/README.md

     // Check if API is running (curl or through browser) curl http://localhost:4443/v1
     ```

+## Docker Setup
+Go to the [Docker](https://github.com/felipemoraes/searchx#docker) submodule of the main SearchX repository for detailed instructions.
+Remember to specify the URL of the backend and this BRANCH in the Dockerfile as shown in `highlight/docker-images/app/Dockerfile`.

 ## Search Providers
 You can install the supported search providers as follows.
 See the [configuration section](#configuration) for how to configure which search provider is used by default.